CodeChimpz/microservice-app-gateway/README.md

 # microservice-app-gateway
-API gateway that proxies requests from a socket connection to http endpoints on microservices, with endpoint registration from the services in runtime.
+API gateway that proxies requests from a socket connection to http endpoints on microservices.